EuroLinux/eurolinux-migration-scripts/README.md

 ### Removing distro-provided kernel

-Once the script has finished, there will still be a distro-provided kernel running and maybe some other ones if you ran the script without the `-w` option - especially those installed from third-party repositories.
+Once the script has finished, there will still be a distro-provided kernel running (assuming that's the one being in use when running the migration script) and maybe some other ones if you ran the script without the `-w` option
+- especially those installed from third-party repositories.
 In order to remove it and related packages such as *kernel-devel*, *kernel-headers*, etc. an additional script has been created: *remove_kernels.sh*.

 The script will be launched automatically if a system has already successfully migrated to EuroLinux.
-The default behavior is to remove everything that is not provided by EuroLinux but if running manually, the user can specify, if they want to remove only the kernels their old distro provided or all non-EuroLinux kernels and related packages - those from third-party repositories among others.
+That **standalone script's** default behavior is to remove everything that is not provided by EuroLinux but if running manually or via migrate2linux.sh with the `-w` option, the user can specify, if they want to remove only the kernels their old distro provided or all non-EuroLinux kernels and related packages - those from third-party repositories among others.
 Or if they want to perform a dry-run for listing, what would happen.